sergioisidoro/yashter/README.md

 ### Doesn't work
-* If the YAML already contains comments
+* Poping comments if the output YAML already contains comments

 ### Probably doesn't work
 * Likely will break with lists or other structures